-The Downtown Master Plan is designed to create waterfront connections between the core downtown and the waterfront.
+The Downtown Master Plan (PDF) is designed to create waterfront connections between the core downtown and the waterfront.
 Through improved street networks, additional green space, new housing and commercial space, the plan reinforces both the historic and new urban lifestyle characteristics which create a fun and vibrant downtown experience.

 Housing – A strong emphasis on new multi-family housing in the downtown core and single-family housing in the in-town neighborhoods.